coostdocs/codoc/content/en/co/net/rpc.md

 } // xx
 ```

 - The above is just a very simple example.
-In actual applications, it is generally necessary to perform corresponding business processing according to the parameters in req, and then fill in res.
+In actual applications, it is generally necessary to perform corresponding business processing according to the parameters in `req`, and then fill in `res`.